georglauterbach/arm/documentation/content/terminology.md

 # :clipboard: Terminology

-## Architecture, ISA, Version, Revision & More
+??? example "Architecture, ISA, Version, Revision & More"

     When using the term _ARMv9.2-A_, you imply that your are talking about

     1. the Arm architecture
     2. version 9
     3. revision 2
     4. with profile A (Application)
     5. that has the instruction sets A64 (64bit) & A32 (32bit)

 ## Acronyms